 Go To Church:

-The Goats On The Road are not religious people, but we would highly recommend attending a Sunday church ceremony in Mozambique.
+We aren’t not religious people, but we would highly recommend attending a Sunday church ceremony in Mozambique.
 The people will be more than happy to welcome you to their church and you can hear the incredibly melodic a capella hymns echo inside the old church walls.
 The ceremonies in Mozambique are spiritually uplifting and positive and they are a great way to meet local people, although they may not understand why you don’t go to church every week in your home country!

 Go Snorkelling / Diving: